-Description How our audit addressed this key audit matter The Essity share Strategy Accounting for sales incentives (bonuses and rebates) related to revenues is an area with a greater degree of estimation and assessment.
+Description How our audit addressed this key audit matter Accounting for sales incentives (bonuses and rebates) related to revenues is an area with a greater degree of estimation and assessment.
 Incentives related to sales are reported as reduction of the company's revenue.
+We have noted that bonuses, rebates and other adjustments of sales prices in some cases can be material.
+The company calculates an estimate of final incentives based on the information available the end of the period.
+We have therefore assessed accounting for sales incentives related to revenues to be a key audit matter.
 In our audit we have reviewed the company's revenue recognition of related sales incentives (bonuses and rebates).
-We have evaluated the company's revenue process and reviewed the company's controls within Business areas We have noted that bonuses, rebates and other adjustments of sales prices in some cases can be material.
-The company calculates an estimate of final the process and reviewed the company's controls within the process.
-We have also reviewed the accrued costs for sales incentives to customers as of Decem- ber 31, 2023, which amounted to 7.8 billion SEK Group incentives based on the information available the end of the period.
-We have therefore assessed accounting for sales incentives related to revenues to be a key against samples of underlying customer agreements and performed analytical procedures.
-Our audit has also included review of credit invoices and other Sustainability report audit matter. adjustments to trade receivables that have taken place after December 31, 2023.
-Finally, we have Corporate governance report reviewed larger payouts to the company's customers that have taken place during 2023 in order to confirm that they are in accordance with signed agreements Financial statements including notes and audited manual journal entries related to bonus and rebates.
-Contents Financial statements, Group
+We have evaluated the company's revenue process and reviewed the company's controls within the process.
+We have also reviewed the accrued costs for sales incentives to customers as of Decem- ber 31, 2023, which amounted to 7,8 billion SEK against samples of underlying customer agreements and performed analytical procedures.
+Our audit has also included review of credit invoices and other adjustments to trade receivables that have taken place after December 31, 2023.
+Finally, we have reviewed larger payouts to the company's customers that have taken place during 2023 in order to confirm that they are in accordance with signed agreements and audited manual journal entries related to bonus and rebates.